MicrosoftDocs/Viva/WorkplaceAnalytics/MyAnalytics/Use/MyA-Adoption/Indiv-adopt-diagnose.md

  * Am I able to get my most important work done during my regular business hours?
  * Do I feel drained and stressed at the end of the day?

+### Network
+ * Are the people I spend my time with aligned with my top priorities?
+ * Have I lost touch with people who can help me achieve my goals?
+ * Could I enhance my job performance by interacting more with people outside my team?
+ * Am I not responsive enough to important people or groups?
+ * Could I gain autonomy from or grant it to certain individuals by collaborating less with them?

 After reflecting on those questions, does a single collaboration category stand out as your biggest pain point or are you suffering in more than one category?
 If more than one category, then we recommend that you prioritize and select one category to focus on to get started.

+### Quantitative diagnosis

-Next, look at your MyAnalytics dashboard to use data to validate your collaboration pain point and dig deeper to help uncover root causes.
+Look at your MyAnalytics dashboard to use data to validate your collaboration pain point and dig deeper to help uncover root causes.
 We recommend that you look at the past three weeks to help identify patterns and trends.
 Here are questions to ask to help you analyze the data:

 ## Meetings

 <img src="../../../Images/Adopt-indiv-1.PNG" alt="Dashboard Meetings area">

  * Is my total number of meetings hours per week as a percentage of my work week very high?
+ * How much time as a percentage of my week should I spend in meetings for my job?
- * Are most of the meetings I attend scheduled by me or by others?
+ * Are most of the meetings that I attend scheduled by me or by others?
  * Which of the low-quality meeting habits appears to be my biggest problem?

 ## Email